The program for insect food quality

 Are carcinogenic substances produced by mold during improper storage.

-A toxic secondary metabolite produced by organisms of the fungus kingdom and is capable of causing disease and death in both humans and animals.
-1 of 10 deaths of foodborne diseases is attributed to mycotoxins.
+A toxic metabolite produced by organisms of the fungus kingdom and is capable of causing serious disease.
+1 of 10 unsolved foodborne diseases is attributed to mycotoxins.

 Not eliminated through ordinary cooking.

 A roadmap for strategic growth of the edible insects industry

 Alternative proteins are flourishing, veggie is the low hanging fruit, but insect proteins in a wider number of countries become the real alternative and a cultural change.